benjann/sttex/README.md

 Main changes:

+    18oct2022 (version 1.1.8)
+    - if used on Windows, sttex failed to replace "\" by "/" in file paths written to the target LaTeX file; this is fixed

     17oct2022 (version 1.1.7)
     - new \stfile{} tag to collect files created by code; \stres{{file}} and
       \stres{{fname}} added; fileopts() added to sttex, %STini, %STpart